ebzzry/ebzzry.github.io/src/en/about.md

 His interests lie with consciousness, the mind, reality, dualism, and computationalism.
 He is currently exploring how we can use modern machines to determine the upper limits of what can be computed with artificial intelligence.
+He is the Chief Executive Officer of Krei, Inc.

 He likes to do physical training and sports, mainly with golf (NGAP) and practical shooting (PPSA).
 He is a proud member of San Juan Elyu Shooter's Club,